Hawaii: Annexation – Territory of Hawaiʻi (1898–1959)

-In 1900, Hawaii was granted self-governance and retained Iolani Palace as the territorial capitol building.
+In 1900, Hawaiʻi was granted self-governance and retained ʻIolani Palace as the territorial capitol building.
 Despite several attempts to become a state, Hawaii remained a territory for 60 years.
 Plantation owners and capitalists, who maintained control through financial institutions such as the Big Five, found territorial status convenient because they remained able to import cheap, foreign labor.
 Such immigration and labor practices were prohibited in many states.

-Puerto Rican immigration to Hawaii began in 1899, when Puerto Rico's sugar industry was devastated by a hurricane, causing a worldwide shortage of sugar and a huge demand for sugar from Hawaii.
+Puerto Rican immigration to Hawaiʻi began in 1899, when Puerto Rico's sugar industry was devastated by a hurricane, causing a worldwide shortage of sugar and a huge demand for sugar from Hawaiʻi.
 Hawaiian sugarcane plantation owners began to recruit experienced, unemployed laborers in Puerto Rico.
-Two waves of Korean immigration to Hawaii occurred in the 20th century.
+Two waves of Korean immigration to Hawaiʻi occurred in the 20th century.
 The first wave arrived between 1903 and 1924; the second wave began in 1965 after President Lyndon B. Johnson signed the Immigration and Nationality Act of 1965, which removed racial and national barriers and resulted in significantly altering the demographic mix in the U.S.

-Oahu was the target of a surprise attack on Pearl Harbor by Imperial Japan on December 7, 1941.
+Oʻahu was the target of a surprise attack on Pearl Harbor by the Empire of Japan on December 7, 1941.
 The attack on Pearl Harbor and other military and naval installations, carried out by aircraft and by midget submarines, brought the United States into World War II.